Dahlias For Sale 2026

-All tubers have sprouts and/or visible eyes and are from healthy stock to the best of my knowledge.
+All tubers have sprouts and/or visible eyes – You will not have to guess if these tubers are viable!
+They are from healthy stock to the best of my knowledge.
+I am very careful with sanitation of my tools when dividing tubers and discard anything that looks suspicious.

 All sales are final so please take care to not plant your tubers outside too early.
 In our northern Wisconsin zone 4b/5a, dahlias usually shouldn’t be planted outside until the 1st or 2nd week of June as they do not like cold, wet soil.
 Waking them up early allows me to have blooms around the end of July all the way to our first frost/hard freeze.
 Once you receive your tubers, if it is too early to plant them outside, I’d recommend potting them up and placing them in a sunny location – either keeping them indoors or at least bringing them inside at night until the night-time temperatures are safely staying above freezing.
 In addition to being planted in the ground, dahlias also do well in containers.
 The taller varieties will need some kind of support.